jv-k/learn/pages/04.installation/01.requirements/02.essential-tools-for-php/docs.md

     category: docs
 ---

-On the previous page, we saw the softwares required to run UserFrosting.
+On the previous page, we saw the software required to run UserFrosting.
 Now it's time to look at tools you'll need during development to build your UserFrosting application.
 These tools are not strictly required to be installed on your production server, which we'll cover in a [later chapter](/going-live).

 During development, and before you're ready to deploy, you'll want to have the following tools installed: